theYeeti/pact-lang.org/docs/beginner/pact-online-editor.md

 # Pact Online Editor

-Welcome to the Pact Online Editor!
+Welcome to this tutorial on the Pact Online Editor!

 In this tutorial, you’ll learn about the Pact Online editor, a powerful tool for developing smart contracts with Pact.